Officials begin searching Grand Teton National Park for Gabby Petito

 Officials are asking citizens to avoid the search areas during the ground surveys to maintain the integrity of the investigation.

-Police are asking anyone with information about Petito’d disappearance to call 1-800-CALL-FBI or to upload tips online to http://tips.fbi.gov.
+Police are asking anyone with information about Petito’s disappearance to call 1-800-CALL-FBI or to upload tips online at http://tips.fbi.gov.
 Relevant photos and video can be uploaded to http://fbi.gov/petito.
-To view the official missing persons listing from the FBI, click here.
+To view the official missing person listing from the FBI, click here.